 “Movement is life.
 Life is a process.
 Improve the quality of the process and you improve the quality of life itself.”

 It is not easy to capture this improvisatory quality on film.
 In ATM classes that are being filmed there is usually too little giggling and too much concentrating going on, and people can often look a bit self-conscious – very unlike the atmosphere in a normal class.
-Here is a short clip of a class being taught one of my US colleagues, MaryBeth Smith, a beloved member of our community who is sadly no longer with us.
-She is talking about her work with cancer patients – it displays the individuality and body-mindful focus of the participants very nicely – and is a sensible length if you have not been to a class before, and are wondering what on earth I am talking about!
+Here is a short clip of the end of a class that nicely conveys just how much fun Feldenkrais can be!